Skip to content

 How much does it cost to file a lawsuit?

-Initial consultation is free.
 Legal fees for mandamus actions are approximately $5,000.
 Kevin offers transparent pricing and payment plans for qualified clients.
 There are no hidden fees.

 Will this affect my immigration status negatively?